Cynthia-Wang-001/agentic_woz_demo/README.md

-# Agentic Wizard of Oz
+# Agentic Wizard of Oz Experiment demo

-**ROB 340: Human Evaluation of Robots** - Lab 5, Part 1.2 (extension)
+**ROB 340: Human Evaluation of Robots**

-In the classic Wizard of Oz method, a hidden human operates the robot while the participant believes it is acting on its own.
-Here that hidden human is replaced by an LLM agent.
+-The hidden human is replaced by an LLM agent.

-You speak.
-The agent listens, decides what the robot arm should do, writes and compiles Arduino code when the task needs it, asks your permission, and moves the arm.

 ## Setup

 **[Installation and Setup](SETUP.md)** - follow it from top to bottom.

-Everything runs against a built-in simulator, so you can complete the setup and try the lab before touching hardware.

 ## Running it